gwu-montreal/know-your-rights/copy-src/text.md

 Bill 176 Section 81.19
 :::

+In other words, harassment policies must **specifically address sexual harassment**.

 ## Standards and Benefits

 Employers cannot give you worse working conditions or benefits than someone else